Dawood364/golde-website-clone/Readme.md

 # Golde Website Clone

-This project is a clone of the Golde website, built using HTML, CSS, and JavaScript.
+This project is a clone of the Golde website, built using **HTML and CSS**.
-I also enhanced the clone by adding a video section showcasing product highlights.
+I enhanced the clone by adding a video section showcasing product highlights.

 ## Features